jamiebull1/geomeppy/README.md

 `pip install geomeppy`

+## Full docs

+Complete documentation is hosted at [Read the Docs](http://geomeppy.readthedocs.io/en/latest/?).
+This covers the internals of geomeppy, and may be subject to change.
+Features documented in the API section below can be relied upon to remain stable.

 ## API

 The API for GeomEppy depends on replacing an Eppy IDF object with a GeomEppy IDF object.
 To use this, you will need to import IDF from GeomEppy rather than directly from Eppy.